sniang/GBARpy/README.md

 ```
 ### Procedure for Windows
 1. Install [python 3](https://www.python.org/downloads/)
-2. Check if pip if install by entrering in the command prompt
+2. Check if pip is installed by entrering in the command prompt
     ```
     py -m pip -V
     ```